xushizhou/xushizhou.github.io/_pages/about.md

 ## Research Interests

 - **Mathematics**: Probability theory, optimal transport, stochastic dynamical systems, ergodic theory, and the mathematics of data science.
-- **Statistics**: High-dimensional statistics, mathematical statistics, and causal inference.
+- **Statistics**: High-dimensional statistics, mathematical statistics, and statistical inference.
 - **Machine Learning**: Fairness, privacy, robustness, explainable AI, and machine unlearning.

 You can read more about my research [here](/research/).